-1. stop spitting up.
+1. Stop spitting up

 When that day finally comes, I will be celebrating in the following way: 1) Hosting a bib-burning party.
 Everyone on whom my kids have spit up is invited.
 That includes not just family and friends, but also our pediatrician (and 3-4 nurses), the UPS delivery man, that old lady in the grocery store who got just a little too close, and my boss.
 2) Hiring professional carpet cleaners.
 While they’re at it, I’ll have them do every other upholstered piece of furniture in my house.

 But up until that moment – around six months I’d say – burping was an event in and of itself.
 The feedings themselves?
 A breeze.
 Attempting to release a burp?
 Torture.
 Why my kids take 20 minutes to burp is beyond me.
-But it sure drags out those middle of the night feedings, especially when they need burped multiple times.
+But it sure drags out those middle-of-the-night feedings, especially when they need burped multiple times.
 (Why?
 See #1).

-3. reach and insert his own binkie.
+3. Reach and insert their own binkie

 This, beyond all others, is probably the milestone I yearn for the most.
-Ask any parent of a binkie baby, and they will surely agree: the day your baby puts his own binkie in his mouth is literally one of the best days of your life.
+Ask any parent of a binkie baby, and they will surely agree: the day your baby puts their own binkie in his mouth is literally one of the best days of your life.
 It’s as if the heavens part and angels are singing the Hallelujah Chorus.